Georgia–NATO relations: Under Fogh Rasmussen

 On 21 November 2011, Russian president Dmitry Medvedev while addressing soldiers in Vladikavkaz near the Georgian border stated that the 2008 invasion had prevented any further NATO enlargement into the former Soviet sphere.

-In May 2013, Georgian Prime Minister Bidzina Ivanishvili stated that his goal was to get a Membership Action Plan for his country from NATO in 2014.
+In May 2013, Georgian prime minister Bidzina Ivanishvili stated that his goal was to get a Membership Action Plan for his country from NATO in 2014.
 However, in June 2014 NATO officials announced that Georgia would not yet be invited to join the MAP process, but that NATO would implement a "substantive package" of cooperation measures with Georgia.

 In 2014 prior to its 65th anniversary since its creation, NATO under Anders Fogh Rasmussen announced that it would not be offering any new countries membership into the organization that year.
 Analysts confirmed this as a sign that NATO members were becoming skeptical about further Eastern expansion due to worries about Russian retaliation to these new security guarantees so close to its borders.

+In 2014 a bill was introduced to the US Congress to grant Major non-NATO ally status to Georgia, Moldova, and Ukraine.